heydevanand/Learn2Contribute/documentation/content-contribution.md

 ## Creating Content Locally

 To create content locally on your system, you can use Visual Studio Code, which we recommend for content creation.
 If you are new to Visual Studio Code.
-We recommend you to go through our VS Code Guide[VS Code Guide](/development/vscode.md).
+We recommend you to go through our [VS Code Guide](/development/vscode.md).

 ## Using Git and Github